woleet/woleet.id-server/README.md

 The source code can be found in the `server/` directory.

-**Documentation and tests**
+# Documentation

-All endpoints, including those dedicated to the client web app, are specified and documented using OpenAPI (see the `swagger.yaml` file).
+All endpoints of the Woleet.ID Server API, including those dedicated to the client web app, are specified and documented using OpenAPI (see the `swagger.yaml` file).
 From this specification, test code (written in Java) is generated inside the `test/java` directory using the OpenAPI client code generator.

+The Woleet.ID Server API documentation is published on [SwaggerHub](https://app.swaggerhub.com/apis-docs/Woleet/WoleetIDServerAPI).

 # Deployment